lixiangchun/Miscell/README.md

 ```

 ### 2. Training Miscell on own data
-As an example, we provided a preprocessed dataset on [Baidu Disk](https://pan.baidu.com/s/1QfdWEsoqFxhnFwqhlNKlsw) (extraction code: acpq).
 The model was trained on GPUs and at least two GPUs are required.

 ```bash